y-taka-23/thank-you-stars/README.md

 Run `thank-you-stars` in the root directory of your project.
-Then it scans the `package.cabal` and the local Hackage DB, and stars your dependent libraries if they are hosted on GitHub.
+Then it scans the `package.cabal` and the local Hackage DB, stars your dependent libraries if they are hosted on GitHub.

 ```console
 $ thank-you-stars